pidepiper009/react-portfolio/README.md

 Runs the app in the development mode.

-Open http://localhost:3000 to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000)to view it in the browser.